 For example, in 2011, our offices in Hailsham were renovated to high sustainability standards, achieving a BREEAM ‘Excellent’ rating.
 This included a comprehensive energy efficient retrofit.
 The offices now benefit from air source heat pumps, solar photovoltaic (PV) energy generation, passive ventilation, solar shading, cycle storage, and dedicated car-share bays.
-We also have one publicly accessible electric car charging bay and will soon be taking delivery of our first 100% electric pool car.
+We also have one publicly accessible electric car charging bay, and are planning to install more later this year.
+We have also taken delivery of our first 100% electric pool car.

 Cabinet Prioritised Climate Emergency Plan Actions

 We are now working on the delivery of Cabinet’s prioritised Climate Emergency actions.
 These include a number of enabling actions that will help us to make bigger changes in the future.
 The prioritised actions are contained within the Cabinet report for the 18th December meeting and include actions to:

 - Reduce the demand for energy from buildings across the Council and the District through increased energy efficiency and behaviour change;

 - Investigate the potential for new and retrofitting of low carbon heating systems across the District;

 - Assess Council buildings for further renewable energy generation and storage potential;

 - Promote public and private low carbon transport options, such as zero emission cars, and install public charging infrastructure;